shigedangao/lymui-node/README.md

 - python
 - build-essential (linux) use by node-gyp

+## Install

+The library should be automatically be build when installing the module.
+If rebuild is necessary run the following command: `npm rebuild`

 ## Example of usage

 Below is an example of how to use the library